 It is not possible to predict the performance of the stock market.
 However, we have provided five examples to help highlight what level of interest the plan might pay in different scenarios.

-These

-are simplified

-examples only and

-are not forecasts of

-actual future performance

-of the FTSE 100 EWFD or

-the level of interest that

-the plan will pay.
+These are simplified examples only and are not forecasts of actual future performance of the FTSE 100 or the level of interest that the plan will pay.

-If... the FTSE 100 EWFD rises strongly
+If... the FTSE 100 rises strongly

-In this scenario, the FTSE 100 EWFD rises strongly over the next 6 years.
-So, it is very likely that it will close at or above the level needed for the conditional, stock market linked interest to be generated on the end date.
+In this scenario, the FTSE 100 rises strongly over the next 6 years.
+So, it is very likely that it will close at or above the level needed for the conditional, stock market linked interest to be generated on all of the annual interest dates.